localstack/docs/content/en/user-guide/ci/gitlab-ci/index.md

 ## Examples

-- [End-to-End Testing in Gitlab CI with Testcontainers and LocalStack: Understanding Runners and Docker in Docker]({{< ref "tutorials/gitlab_ci_testcontainers/" >}}) - this tutorial will walk you through the process of setting up end-to-end testing for a backend application using Testcontainers and LocalStack within GitLab.
+- [End-to-End Testing in Gitlab CI with Testcontainers and LocalStack: Understanding Runners and Docker in Docker]({{< ref "tutorials/gitlab_ci_testcontainers/" >}}) - A readily configured demo project, that will walk you through the process of setting up end-to-end testing for a backend application using Testcontainers and LocalStack within GitLab CI.